nick-fenech7204/Financial-Aid/README.md

 # Financial Aid Analysis Over 20 Years
 This project extracts and analyzes financial aid loan/grant increases over time.
-Below one will find all relevant information pertaining to the project:
+Below, one will find all relevant information pertaining to the project:

 ### Data Sources